SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/iis-10-opentelemetry.md

 For information on how to configure HTTP Error Logs, and for explanations on the various HTTP Error Log fields and their significance see this [link](https://support.microsoft.com/en-us/help/820729/error-logging-in-http-apis).

-## Enable logging on your IIS Server.
+## Enable logging on your IIS Server

 Perform the following task, if logging on your IIS Server is not already enabled.
 To enable logging on your IIS Server, do the following: